 He previously served as President of Global Operations at Dale Earnhardt Inc., where he sold tens of millions of dollars in sponsorship; and as Senior Vice President at Sony/BMG and as President of Zomba Gospel, Tommy Boy Gospel and Verity Records, where he led one of the most profitable divisions in the Sony BMG system.
 As a music executive, he increased top-line revenue and reduced expenses to yield unprecedented profit in the gospel industry.
 He also was part of the executive team overseeing the careers of stars such as Britney Spears, Justin Timberlake, and Usher.

 Siegel is a former director on the boards of USA Track & Field and the USA Swimming Foundation.
 Additional Olympic-family experience includes work with USA Gymnastics, USA Skiing, USA Swimming and the Goodwill Games while he was an attorney with Indianapolis-based Baker & Daniels in the 1990s.
 In addition to representing sports figures such as Hall of Famers Reggie White and Tony Gwynn during their careers, he has created literary, television and film properties, including the 2010 BET Networks series, “Changing Lanes,” and the 2011 ESPN documentary, “Wendell Scott: A Race Story.”
-Scott was among the recently announced list of nominees eligible for the NASCAR Hall of Fame.
+Scott was later selected as an inductee into the NASCAR Hall of Fame for 2015.
 Siegel also is the author of “Know What Makes Them Tick: How to Successfully Negotiate Almost Any Situation.”

 Siegel has appeared on Oprah, NPR’s Tavis Smiley, ABC’s “Good Morning America,” ESPN, and CNBC; in print, he has been featured in the Wall Street Journal, USA Today, the New York Times, Ebony’s Power 100, Crain’s New York Business, Black Enterprise and Billboard Magazine, among many others.

-The first African-American to graduate with honors from Notre Dame law school, Siegel is a native of Indianapolis and resides in the city.
+The first African-American to graduate with honors from Notre Dame law school, Siegel is a native of Indianapolis.